faucetsdn/udmi/docs/specs/mapping.md

 ## Example Test Setup

-A standlone test-setup can be used to emulate all the requiste parts of the system.
+A standalone test-setup can be used to emulate all the requisite parts of the system.

 Cloud PubSub subscriptions (the defaults) on the `udmi_target` topic (need to be manually added):
 * `mapping-agent`: Used by the agent to coordinate on-prem discovery and mapping engine activities.